Christian-Blank/the-company-os/work/domains/projects/data/repo-guardian-workflow/phase-3-ai-integration/README.md

 ### Provider Selection
 - Default to GPT-4.1 for code analysis
-- Default to o3 for pattern analysis
+- Default to GPT o3 for pattern analysis
-- Use Claude for generating final analysis reports
+- Default to Gemini 2.5Pro for documentation analysis
-- Use Gemini 2.5pro for final sanity check
+- Default to Claude Opus generating final analysis reports
 - Allow configuration override

 ### Output Format